Daniel-Uhr/pyqte/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Author
+## Author
 Daniel de Abreu Pereira Uhr - daniel.uhr@gmail.com

-Acknowledgments
+## Acknowledgments
-Special thanks to the original authors of the qte package in R, whose work this package relies on.
+I'd like to thank Brantly Callaway, the original author of the qte package in R (https://bcallaway11.github.io/qte/articles/R-QTEs.html), whose work this package relies on.